g3tsyst3m/BriarIDS/README.md

 ## Can this be ported to other OSes?

 Yes.
-You may need to adjust some of the apt packages depending on the linux flavor you are using.
+You may need to adjust some of the apt packages depending on the Linux flavor you are using.
 I've installed it successfully on Kali Linux (Debian 4.8.15-1kali1 (2016-12-23) x86_64 GNU/Linux).
 Try it out in a VM running the latest Debian or Ubuntu.
 It should cooperate with the exception of the critical-stack agent and libssl.
-You will want to download the intel x86/x64 .deb file versus the .arm deb file currently set to download in the script.
-As for ssl, bro-2.5 only currently supports libssl1.0-dev so make sure you have that installed if installing on kali linux or other new repos.
+You will want to download the Intel x86/x64 .deb file versus the .arm deb file currently set to download in the script.
+As for ssl, bro-2.5 only currently supports libssl1.0-dev so make sure you have that installed if installing on Kali Linux or other new repos.

 ## What Router(s) have you tested this with?